Media Film Journalism Studies (MFJS)

 MFJS 3201 Digital Graphic Design (4 Credits)

 Students explore digital publication and graphic design, from printed layouts (newspaper and magazines) to digital packages (eBooks and mobile apps).
 Courses focuses on raster and vector tools to create effective presentations and user interfaces.
 Laboratory fee required.
-Prerequisites: MFJS 2140.
+Prerequisites: MFJS 2140 or instructor approval.

 MFJS 3203 Women and Film (4 Credits)